Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 A node's bounding-volume determines if a node is within the current 3D view.
 If a node is in view, then the client determines the level of detail to display based on the view parameters, the node's bounding volume, and the [level of detail selection metrics](../docs/1.7/lodSelection.cmn.md).
 Nodes are loaded according to their indexing model.

+A node may contain the following resources.

-### Geometry
+#### Geometry

 All Scene Layer types make use of the same fundamental set of geometry types: points and triangles.

 The Array Buffer View controls geometry storage and consumption representation.
 The binary geometry attribute file follows the <a href="http://www.khronos.org/registry/typedarray/specs/latest/">Khronos Typed Array specification</a> in the Editor's Draft version of 10<sup>th</sup> April 2013.
 For example, the Array Buffer View can require per-vertex layout of components.
-This orders the vertex position, normal and texture coordinates to ensure the same pattern across the Scene Layer.
+This orders the vertex position, normal and texture coordinates to ensure the same pattern across the scene layer.

 The expected triangle/face winding order in all geometry resources is counterclockwise.